-Throughout the year we organize readings of new and established work that explore questions of alienation and reconciliation.
+Throughout the year we organize free readings of new and established work that explore questions of alienation and reconciliation.
 After each performance, we set up a banquet table with food and wine for the sake of continuing the conversation.
 We are committed to hospitality as much as to excellent storytelling.
 Readings are suggested donation events, all donations go towards artist payments and hospitality costs.
 Our inaugural reading took place in April 2017.
 Since then we've had monthly readings, with the exception of summer and months when we have a full production* scheduled.

 FALL '18/SPRING '19